Sharmist13/Water-Dispenser/README.md

 #### NeoPixel LED strip

 Because the ESP module uses 3.3V for the GPIO pins, a level shifter was required for the 5V NeoPixel strip.
 Although you can get by without a level shifter for most applications, to do very quick changes such as fading all of the LEDs on/off the level shifter was required.
-Without it, the LED had unstable behavior.
+Without it, the strip had unstable and erratic behavior.

 Using addressable LEDs was overkill for this project, but used mostly for learning purposes.
 This could have easily been completed with regular LEDs.
 Maybe I'll add some light animations in the future.